2014-04-27, TEDxTaipei, https://www.youtube.com/watch?v=E6xIcKTRZ00

-Audrey: Hazel refers to a private conversation we had before the conference, and the basic point was that Taiwan, which is culturally influenced both by the Japanese stereotype of women, and also by the confusion Chinese treatment of women.
+Audrey: Hazel refers to a private conversation we had before the conference, and the basic point was that Taiwan, which is culturally influenced both by the Japanese stereotype of women, and also by the Confucian Chinese treatment of women.

 There is this sense of a politeness that's built-in, not only into women, but into everybody, so that when we are joining a community, we tend to reach a safe point where we think that we establish some sort of sympathy, or empathy, or understanding with the group, before we even start to speak, or even we start to raise our hand.
 This is a very East Asian thing.

-But in particular for women, if they see a whole space composed of men, or of people who are gender expressions that differ so much from theirs, it's very difficult to establish this kind of rapport, or mutual support sense, before starting to join, or start participation.
+But in particular for women, if they see a whole space composed of men, or of people whose gender expressions differ so much from theirs, it's very difficult to establish this kind of rapport, or mutual support sense, before starting to join, or start participation.
 That's a real entry barrier, as Hazel mentioned herself.
 It's an artifact of the community's composition, and the culture of things in Taiwan, or in East Asia.

 It's not specific to women alone.
 As for how to fix this, well some people do that by sheer obliviousness, like to their social scripts.
 They are like, "Well, we shall dive in right here."